Quinnipiac University

 Monique Drucker

-Tom Ellett, PhD, joined Quinnipiac as the chief experience officer in August 2020, overseeing all student-facing functions, including enrollment management, student affairs, registrar, bursar, public safety, veterans’ affairs and career services.
+Tom Ellett, PhD, joined Quinnipiac as the chief experience officer in August 2020, overseeing all student-facing functions, including enrollment management, student affairs, registrar, bursar, public safety, veterans’ affairs, One Stop and dining.

 Prior to joining Quinnipiac, he served as senior associate vice president for student affairs at New York University.
 He oversaw student-facing functions and residential life for 11,000 students spread across New York City.
 He led the university’s logistical response to COVID-19, a complex undertaking in a city that was initially the country’s epicenter of the coronavirus.